lkrsova/lkrsova.github.io/_posts/2020-11-13-adrienne-shaw-gaming-at-the-edge.md

 ### References
-[1] Shaw, A. (2015).
+Shaw, A. (2015).
 Gaming at the edge: Sexuality and gender at the margins of gamer culture.
 U of Minnesota Press.
 Chicago

+Featured picture is from https://www.phillymag.com/sponsor-content/alternative-to-zoom-call/